tmbuza/imap-exploratory-analysis/workflow/report/workflow.rst

     This workflow performs the following tasks:

     - Imports processed data.
-    - Conducts basic exploration including:
+    - Conducts data exploration including:

     - ---IN PROGRESS---